A Semi-supervised Physics-Aware Triple-Stream Underwater Image Enhancement Network: Related Work

 \subsection{Prior-Based Methods}

-To recover clear underwater images, many methods \cite{DCP, UDCP, GDCP, WCID, MIP, hl, water_hl} used the \textit{prior} information to estimate the degradation parameters of the IFM.
-Although the Dark Channel Prior (DCP) \cite{DCP} was initially proposed for image dehazing, some researchers \cite{WCID, MIP} employed it for underwater image enhancement, due to the similarity between the degradation processes resulted from the foggy weather and underwater environment.
+To recover clear underwater images, many methods \cite{DCP, UDCP, GDCP, WCID, hl, water_hl} used the \textit{prior} information to estimate the degradation parameters of the IFM.
+Although the Dark Channel Prior (DCP) \cite{DCP} was initially proposed for image dehazing, some researchers \cite{WCID} employed it for underwater image enhancement, due to the similarity between the degradation processes resulted from the foggy weather and underwater environment.
 However, the original DCP usually yielded erroneous estimations.
 Therefore, more studies were performed to improve it, such as Underwater Dark Channel Prior (UDCP) \cite{UDCP} and Generalization of the Dark Channel Prior (GDCP) \cite{GDCP}.
 Moreover, the Haze Line Prior (HL) \cite{hl} was utilized in some studies \cite{water_hl, water_hl_2}.
-Despite these methods were designed on top of the IFM, they normally made a rigid assumption about the underwater environment, which restricted the application of these to a specific underwater scenario.
+Despite these methods were designed on top of the IFM, they normally made a rigid assumption about the underwater environment, which restricted the application of them to a specific underwater scenario.

-On the other hand, some approaches used the more general priors \cite{CLAHE, RGHS, ICM, retinex, EMS_Retinex} to enhance the quality of underwater images without taking the IFM into account, including Histogram Equalization (HE) \cite{CLAHE, RGHS}, Retinex-based methods \cite{retinex, EMS_Retinex} and image fusion techniques \cite{fusion1, fusion2}.
+On the other hand, some approaches used more general priors \cite{RGHS, retinex, mmle, hlrp, hs2cm2a} to enhance the quality of underwater images without taking the IFM into account, including Retinex-based methods \cite{retinex}, image fusion techniques \cite{fusion1}, and histogram similarity-oriented color compensation with multiple attribute adjustment \cite{hs2cm2a}.
 These approaches usually enhanced the contrast and produced more color-balanced results.
 However, they probably struggle with processing globally inhomogeneous degraded images and may introduce artifacts, such as halos and color casts, due to the lack of the knowledge of underwater scenes.